cpfaff/rbefdata_paper/paper/rbefdata.md

 * However, this synthesis dataset now includes many columns that we do not need.
 Thus they will be excluded in a synthesis dataset we create.

+* We check response variables for normality with a qqplot and transformed them

 ```r